ianrelecker/cloudterraform/README.md

 ## Special Configurations

 ### Ollama GPU VMs (Azure)
-The Ollama templates create GPU-enabled VMs perfect for running AI models:
+GPU-enabled VM templates for running Ollama models:
-- **A10 variant**: High-performance GPU for demanding workloads
-- **T4 variant**: Cost-effective GPU for inference and lighter workloads
+- T4: Cost-effective GPU for inference and lighter workloads
+- A10: Balanced performance for demanding workloads
+- A100: Highest performance (single GPU) and cost
+- H100: Latest-gen highest performance workloads

-Both come pre-configured with GPU drivers and Ollama installation scripts.
+All variants include GPU drivers and Ollama installation scripts.

-Default VM sizes are chosen for cost-effectiveness:
+Default VM sizes are chosen for cost-effectiveness (override as needed):
-- AWS: `t3.micro` (eligible for free tier)
+- AWS: `t3.micro` (often free-tier eligible)
 - Azure: `Standard_A1_v2` (low-cost option)

+### Ollama LB VM Scale Sets (Azure)
+For scaling Ollama behind a private load balancer within a VNet:
+- Uses a Standard internal Load Balancer on port `11434` for traffic.
+- Deploys a VM Scale Set (VMSS) with GPU instances and attaches a large data disk for models.
+- NSG allows intra-VNet access; expose via VPN, Private Endpoint, or application gateway as needed.

 ## Security Notes